-These assignments are available in MyLab Lessons are due at 11:59pm Eastern Time on the listed due date.
+These assignments are available in MyLab IT ((go/mylab-it/).
+Students must complete all modules available for each Lesson.
+MyLab Lessons are due at 11:59pm Eastern Time on the listed due date.
 Late work is accepted for 50% credit until the listed MyLab Lessons Late Submission Deadline.
 Grades for late MyLab Lessons work may not be appealed.

-Students are responsible for setting their Student ID in MyLab IT as shown in our instructions (help/mylab/student-id/).
+Students are responsible for setting their Student ID in MyLab IT as shown in our instructions (/help/mylab/student-id/).
 Students with incorrectly set Student IDs may not receive credit for MyLab Lessons if the issue is not corrected by the MyLab Late Submission Deadline.